devWisz/CLI-Expense-Manager-/README.md

 The program will show a menu with options:

-Add income
+1.Add income

-Add expense
+2.Add expense

-View balance
+3.View balance

-List transactions
+4.List transactions

-Edit transaction
+5.Edit transaction

-Delete transaction
+6.Delete transaction

-Monthly summary
+7.Monthly summary

 Exit

 Enter the number corresponding to the action you want to perform.

 Step 4: Data Storage